AD Blocker Detected

 What are the 5 Types of Chitta Vritti?

 In a similar line of thought, Patanjali’s famous phrase gave rise to the idea of “chitta vritti,” or types of thought.
-The following sections will describe what these five types of thought are and give some history on the terminology behind these concepts.
+The following sections will describe these five types of thought and explain the terminology behind these concepts.

 Type 1: Pramana

-Pramana is what is known as correct or true knowledge.
-In today’s era, pramana might seem very similar to scientific knowledge, as it emphasizes the acquisition of knowledge that is proven and tested.
+Pramana is what is known as correct or factual knowledge.
+In today’s era, pramana might seem very similar to scientific knowledge, as it emphasizes the acquisition of proven and tested knowledge.

 In particular, Patanjali describes the manners of proving and testing pramana as the following: